VK-Ant/Tensorflow_Certification_Practice/README.md

 ## 23/10/23

- 0. Pycharm and venv setup
+ 0. Pycharm and environment setup

 ## 24/10/23